SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Upkeep: 5
 Speed: 25
 Seal Speed: 14
-Requires: 20 Gallons of Water in the Background.
+Requires: 10 Gallons of Water on the field

-Tags: Utility
+Tags: Utility, Ground-Based

-Effects: Performing this jutsu requires a sizable puddle (at least 20 gallons worth if you're pouring out the water, though if there was recent rainfall, it's assumed you can find such a puddle without much difficulty).
+Effects:

-You can hide (assuming you meet one of the normal three requirements for hiding), and immediately enter Stealth 3 when hidden.
-If an opponent does not have a reason to suspect you're there (i.e. this isn't being done in-combat) you have a \+5 Stealth bonus.
+You hide, and immediately enter Stealth 3.
+If an opponent does not have a reason to suspect you're there (i.e. this isn't being done in-combat) you have a +5 Stealth bonus.
 You maintain awareness of your surroundings outside of the pool as if it's a window.

-The puddle being destroyed, or evaporated, or used up in other Suiton Jutsus, results in you being harmlessly ejected.
+The puddle being reduced below 10 gallons results in you being harmlessly ejected.

 ### **Suiton: Suirou no Jutsu \- Water Release: Water Prison Technique**

 The user gathers the chakra around their hand, and forms the required water into a sphere which encloses its victim.
 Due to the density of the chakra used in this technique, the water is stronger than steel.
 It is not, however, airtight.
 Yeah, don't ask how that works.
 We don't know either.

 Chakra: 13 \+ G
 Upkeep: 6
 Speed: 12
 Seal Speed: 14
+Accuracy: \-2
-Gallons Requirement: 8 \> 12
+Gallons Requirement: 5 \> 12
 Requires: 12 Chakra Control

-Tags: Utility, Environmental
+Tags: Attack, Melee

+Effects:
-Effects: If this Jutsu hits, the victim is trapped inside a sphere of water.
+If this Jutsu hits, the victim is trapped inside a sphere of water.
 People inside cannot take actions, but they also cannot be affected by anything outside the prison; yes, that's right, the water can even stop giant swords.
 It makes sense, honestly, we promise, somehow.

-Anyone with a Chakra Control Rank of "G" or above is able to mold the chakra around them to allow themselves to siphon air through the prison, meaning they can still talk and breathe.
+Anyone with a Chakra Control Rank of G*2 or above is able to mold the chakra around them to allow themselves to siphon air through the prison, meaning they can still talk and breathe.
 Any target with less CC, however, suffers a Suffocation 1 status every 10 IC.
+Additionally, every 5 IC this jutsu’s upkeep increases by 1.

 To maintain the water prison, you must keep one hand on it.
 Dodging requires you to end the effect; if you take damage, you must make a Chakra Control check against a TN of 5+(damage taken)/10 or the prison ends.
 Although you can't move, you can still take most other actions that are possible one-handed while maintaining the prison's upkeep.